webmasterkai/wayoffthegrid/docs/orientation/3-construction.md

 ## Rudder & Steering

-The rudder is constructed of two moulded composite shells filled with a low density fibreglass compound to prevent water incursion and damage.
+The rudder is constructed of two moulded composite shells filled with a low density fiberglass compound to prevent water incursion and damage.
 The two halves are bonded together around the 4" dia. stainless steel rudder post.
 Stainless steel plates are welded to the rudder post to provide additional strength and stiffness in the rudder blade.

 The rudder may be removed by loosening the retaining collar and steering quadrant, which are found under the cockpit.
 The rudder must be supported from below during this procedure, then lowered carefully.
 This is normally carried out with the boat hauled out of the water but may be accomplished with the boat afloat.
 The rudder post passes through the hull with a close tolerance fit between the shaft and the waterproof bearings.